Finding quickly how many neighbors you have...

 Should I use the *const Self as parameter type when I’m not modifying the struct?

-No, you can simply use the Self type, because when structs are passed as parameters, Zig will pass it by reference if it is faster to do so rather than copying it.
+You can simply use the Self type, because when structs are passed as parameters, Zig will pass it by reference if it is faster to do so rather than copying it.

 test "equality" {